HazemShereef/Brain_Tumor_Classifier/README.md

 # 🧠 Brain Tumor Classification from MRI Images

-This project is a deep learning model for classifying brain MRI images into one of four categories using PyTorch and transfer learning with ResNet18.
+This project is a deep learning model for classifying brain MRI images into one of four categories using PyTorch and transfer learning with ResNet18 versus simple CNN model.
+This project was part of Medical Pattern recognition course at Faculty of Engineering Helwan University

 ## 📊 Dataset